Programmable Property-Based Testing: A Dependently Typed Property Language

 Most of this surface language is achieved using Rocq's powerful notation mechanism, including its support for recursive notations.
 The final piece of the puzzle to simplify \CC{Check} definitions relies on typeclasses.
 In particular, we associate each predicate with its corresponding context and a proof of that correspondence, in a class we name \CC{Untuple}: \begin{rocqcode} Class Untuple (A : Type) := { untuple : Ctx ; untuple_correct : [[untuple]] = A }. \end{rocqcode} We then provide instances for the empty context and the bind: \begin{rocqcode} Instance Untuple_empty : Untuple unit := { untuple := \emp ; untuple_correct := eq_refl }.
 Instance Untuple_pair {A B} `{Untuple B} : Untuple (A * B) := { untuple := A \. @untuple B _ ; untuple_correct := ... }. \end{rocqcode} Before finally providing a convenient user-level wrapper for property conclusions, which we used above: \begin{rocqcode} Definition Check {A} `{Untuple A} (p : A -> bool) : Prop (@untuple A _). refine (Check (@untuple A _) _). rewrite untuple_correct. exact p.
 Defined. \end{rocqcode}

-Finally, we can also leverage the extensive metaprogramming facilities of QuickChick to provide an even more seamless default when users only want to specify the predicate to be checked, which provides a no-effort starting point for newcomers: \begin{rocqcode} Definition eval_correct (e : Expr) := eval e == eval (optimize e).
+Finally, we can also leverage the extensive metaprogramming facilities of QuickChick to construct a property definition directly from a predicate: \begin{rocqcode} Definition eval_correct (e : Expr) := eval e == eval (optimize e).
 Derive Property eval_correct. (* ==> eval_correct_prop is defined. *) \end{rocqcode} This command constructs the deeper property above using the Rocq predicate itself.